hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## W
-### Wallet SDK
+### Edge Agent SDK
 For use with web and mobile (iOS, Android, TypeScript) enable identity holders to store credentials and respond to proof requests.

-### wallet
+### Edge Agent
-A wallet can perform DID operations, like create, update, and deactivate.
+A Edge Agent can perform DID operations, like create, update, and deactivate.
 It also enables management of verifiable credentials, and communications.